 In 2019, the global travel industry was flourishing like never before. ✈️ It contributed a record $8.8 trillion and 319 million jobs to the world economy.
 More people were out exploring the world last year than in any year before.
 But of course, the coronavirus pandemic turned the travel sector completely upside down.

-Tourists around the world have had to cancel flights, cruises, tours, and plans for domestic and international travel over the past several months.
+Tourists and business travelers around the world have had to cancel flights, cruises, tours, and plans for domestic and international travel over the past several months.
 Total travel spending is projected to fall by almost 50% by the end of this year.
 That's billions of dollars not spent on tourism in 2020, ushering in a phase the US Travel Association has dubbed "The Great Travel Depression."

 The numbers may seem dismal, but there's still hope and optimism in the travel community.
 Many travel businesses and travel marketers have already shown remarkable adaptability in the face of the pandemic.
 To help your travel business or clients through the age of COVID-19, look to these six tips from brands in the travel and tourism industry that have managed to stay afloat and even thrive.